 He was honorably discharged from the 475th MASH (a military hospital unit) as a Sergeant.
 He spoke of the ever-present conflict of being away from family that constantly grips each soldiers heart.
 He shared that he had hoped to parachute out of planes, and go on missions to get our enemies, but that his service had kept him stateside.

 That man was my grandpa, and I never met him.
-Although he was one of the fortunate vets from World War II, because he lived a full life before he died of natural causes at 88 years old.
+He was one of the fortunate soldiers in World War II, because he lived a full life before he died of natural causes at 88 years old.